Apply to graduate (in CUNYfirst) for the February 2019 degree by January 14, 2019.

 Submit the signed original approval page to the library.
 The printed and signed approval page must be delivered to the library for authentication and safekeeping.
 The approval page may be printed on standard paper.
 Please ensure that the approval page includes the title and author of the manuscript; if necessary, a separate title page may be attached.

-Bring the signed original approval page to the Dissertation Office (room 2304) on the 2nd floor (recommended).
+Students should bring the signed original approval page to the Dissertation Office (room 2304) on the 2nd floor (recommended).
 Students may send it via post (include delivery confirmation) to:

 Attn: Dissertation Office